Director: Valerica Potenchi

 The Study of Form and Ambience Department coordinates all theoretical and design activities meant to assure to the future architect the necessary knowledge and abilities for representing architectural forms and details.
-The department’s members manage the specific disciplines within all the faculties belonging to the “Ion Mincu” University of Architecture and Urbanism: Faculty of Architecture, Faculty of Interior Architecture and Faculty of Urbanism.
+The department’s members manage the specific disciplines within all the faculties belonging to the “Ion Mincu” University of Architecture and Urban Planning: Faculty of Architecture, Faculty of Interior Architecture and Faculty of Urban Planning.

 In the academic year 2007-2008 are involved in the Study of Form and Ambience Department for the process of students education 19 full-time teaching staff (1 professor, 2 conferentiars, 6 lecturers and 10 assistants) and 26 part-time teaching-staff.

 As it’s obvious from it’s own entitling, the department coordinates all the activities that have as main purpose understanding and representing architectural forms, activities linked directly with the assimilation of the specific language of architectural profession.

 The objectives within the SFA department consist both in studying some basic forms and specific representations in architectural design, and helping students to imagine and represent the 3 dimensional objects with 2 dimensional drawings.

 An architect has to possess the ability of representing in drawings an object from real world and vice versa, to imagine the object after reading it’s 2D representations.
 Thus, the studied disciplines guides the students to understand spatial forms, used as surfaces and structures in all architectural and construction achievements.